-GPB Capital Holdings generated more than $1.8 billion from selling these high-commission, risky private placements through independent brokers.
+GPB Capital Holdings generated more than $1.8 billion from selling this high-commission, risky private placements through independent brokers.
 In August 2018, every new fundraising was suspended by the company.

 GPB Capital: The Trouble with Trash Hauling